 Massaging scars will help keep the blood flowing, which in turn can keep the skin cells nourished.
 Improved circulation can aid faster healing of scars.
 Massage your scars using a body brush in the shower, or simply use your hands to rub the area in long, circular motions to help remove mosquito bite marks.

-New scars are extra sensitive to UV rays, so when they are exposed to the sun, they can become even darker.
+New bug bite scars are extra sensitive to UV rays, so when they are exposed to the sun, they can become even darker.
 Using SPF 30 or higher on scars should help prevent discoloration.

 8. Mask the appearance.

-If you have pronounced scars, you can use concealer to cover them up.
+If you have pronounced bite scars, you can use concealer to cover them up.
 Choose a product that matches your skin tone and doesn’t irritate your skin.
 A waterproof product may be best if you are regularly exposing your skin to the elements.

 9. Consult a dermatologist.

 For severe scars, it is best to talk to your dermatologist about professional treatments.
 They may suggest chemical peels, dermabrasion, or laser treatment, depending on your individual case.
 While these treatments can be expensive, they can be the most reliable way to improve the appearance of your skin and get rid of old bug bite scars.

 If you frequently end up with mosquito bite scars, it might be time to do something about your mosquito problem!
 Contact DC Mosquito Squad today so we can help you prevent scars before they happen.